John McAfee: U.S. tax evasion charges and planned extradition

 Southern District of New York formally indicted him and an executive adviser on these charges.

 McAfee was jailed in Spain, pending extradition to the United States.

-On 23 June 2021, the Spanish National Court authorized his extradition to face charges in Tennessee; McAfee is suspected to have committed suicide several hours after the authorization.
+On 23 June 2021, the Spanish National Court authorized his extradition to face charges in Tennessee; McAfee is suspected of having committed suicide several hours after the authorization, though the official ruling has come under suspicion by the public, as McAfee made clear he had no intention of committing suicide by his tweet from 2019.
+The tweet, posted in November 2019, said: "Getting subtle messages from U.S. officials saying, in effect: 'We're coming for you McAfee!
+We're going to kill yourself'.
+I got a tattoo today just in case.
+If I suicide myself, I didn't.
+I was whackd.
+Check my right arm."
+It included a photo of a tattoo that said "$WHACKD."
 The New York extradition case was still pending in a lower Spanish court.

 Personal life

 McAfee married three times.
 He met his first wife, Fran, circa 1968 while he was working towards a doctorate at Northeast Louisiana State College and she was an 18-year-old undergraduate student.
 Their affair led to his expulsion from the college.
 He married his second wife, Judy, a former flight attendant at American Airlines, circa 1987; they divorced in 2002.

 The night after McAfee arrived in the United States after being deported from Guatemala in December 2012, he was solicited by and slept with Janice Dyson, then a prostitute 30 years his junior in South Beach, Miami Beach, Florida.
 They began a relationship and married in 2013.
 She claims that he saved her from human traffickers.

-The couple moved to Portland, Oregon, in 2013.
+The couple moved to Portland, Oregon in 2013.

-In a 2012 article in Mensa Bulletin, the magazine of the American Mensa, McAfee said developing the first commercial antivirus program had made him "the most popular hacking target" and "[h]ackers see hacking me as a badge of honor".
+In a 2012 article in Mensa Bulletin, the magazine of the American Mensa, McAfee said developing the first commercial antivirus program had made him "the most popular hacking target" and "[h]ackers see hacking me as a badge of honor."
 For his own cybersecurity, he said he had other people buy his computer equipment for him, used pseudonyms for setting up computers and logins, and changed his IP address several times a day.
-When asked on another occasion if he personally used McAfee's antivirus software, he replied: "I take it off[...]it's too annoying."
+When asked on another occasion if he personally used McAfee's antivirus software, he replied: "I take it off [...] it's too annoying."

+According to a 2016 article, McAfee had been using the then-legal drug alpha-PHP which he imported from China and which may have caused his paranoia.
+McAfee reportedly previously used the stimulant drug MDPV beginning in 2010, and was a member of the online drug discussion forum Bluelight.

 In 2015, he resided in Lexington, Tennessee.

-In December 2018, he tweeted that he had "47 genetic children".
-His third wife described him in a Father's Day message as "father of many, loved by few".
+In December 2018, he tweeted that he had "47 genetic children."
+His third wife described him in a Father's Day message as "father of many, loved by few."